-in India dates back to the early 1970s.
-Football is a hugely popular game and is played extensively in India.
 Though, the game is predominantly being played by men in India, the women of India also play the game for quite a few years now.
 In the history of women's football in Asia, India has always been a front-runner.
-The Indian national women's football team played its first ever international match against the Singapore team in which it lost with a score of 0-5.
+The Indian national women's football team played its first ever-international match against the Singapore team in which it lost with a score of 0-5.

-.
+Women of West Bengal started playing football during the 1970s and soon, the women from the other states like Jammu and Kashmir, Assam, Meghalaya, Tripura and Manipur also followed the feat.
+Previously the state of West Bengal was one of the leaders in spreading the popularity of women's football in India.
+The women football players from Manipur later got a huge popularity during the last decade and they have also outcast the women from Bengal in terms of performance.
+The first Senior National Championship for women in India was held in 1975 in Lucknow, the capital city of Uttar Pradesh.
 Apart from the national championship, India has also organised the third Asian Women's Championships in 1979.
 Held in the southern Indian port city of Calicut, a number of six teams namely Australia, Hong Kong, Mulan Taipei, Malaysia and two teams from the host India participated in the championship.
 The Mulan Taipei team won the championship and one of the team of India finished as runners-up.